nand2/libvmod-throttle/README.rst

 DESCRIPTION
 ===========

-NO PRODUCTION READY YET!
-Work as defined, but API not totally frozen, and some memory management remains to be done.
+Current status: Finished, going through tests before going to production.
+You're welcome to test it, but note that it was not used in production yet, AFAIK.

-This vmod most obvious uses would be to handle denial of services by a single user (or bot) punching through the cache, or to set rate limits to API calls you provide.
+This vmod most obvious uses are to handle denial of services by a single user (or bot) punching through the cache, or to set rate limits to API calls you provide.

-This vmod will allow you to set rate limiting, on several different time windows, per path/IP/whatever you want.
+It will allow you to set rate limiting, on several different time windows, per path/IP/whatever you want.
 If a time window limit was reached, this vmod will return you the time to wait before this call will be authorized.
 With this return information, you can handle rate limit overflow by either abruptly returning an error, or by actually waiting the necessary time if you deems it reasonable, for a smoother rate limit overflow handling.

-Please note that at the moment, there is no native way (AFAIK) to wait within Varnish (and no, using sleep() in the VCL is a *bad* idea), so you'll have to hack your way to it, e.g. redirect to a nodejs server that will wait for you and come back later.
+Please note that at the moment, there is no native way (AFAIK) to wait within Varnish (and no, using sleep() in the VCL is a *bad* idea), so you'll have to hack your way to it, e.g. redirect to a separate server that will wait for you and come back later.

-I'll try to see if I can hack a way within Varnish, e.g. with adding a new state in the caching state machine, which would be sleepAndRestart;
+Please read carefully the "Memory management and denial of service" section below to avoid misuses that could lead to denial of services.

 FUNCTIONS
 =========